-- FOR the election of the three persons named in this proxy statement as the Board of Directors' nominees for election as Class III Directors, each to serve until the 2025 annual meeting of stockholders. - FOR the ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for 2022. - FOR the approval, on an advisory basis, of the compensation of our named executive officers for the fiscal year ended December 31, 2021, as disclosed in this proxy statement pursuant to the compensation disclosure rules of the SEC.
+- FOR the election of the three persons named in this proxy statement as the Board of Directors' nominees for election as Class I Directors, each to serve until the 2026 annual meeting of stockholders (Proposal One). - FOR the ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for 2023 (Proposal Two). - FOR the approval, on an advisory basis, of the compensation of our named executive officers for the fiscal year ended December 31, 2022, as disclosed in this proxy statement pursuant to the compensation disclosure rules of the SEC (Proposal Three). - FOR the approval, on an advisory basis, of the frequency of future advisory votes to approve the compensation of our named executive officers to occur annually (Proposal Four). - AGAINST the approval of the stockholder proposal requesting that the Company issue a report assessing policy options related to venting and flaring (Proposal Five).